aleks091/machine-learning-capstone/README.md

 CNNs to predict OCT scans diagnosis

 ## Software and Libraries
-- Keras
+- Keras v2.1.6
-- TensorFlow
+- TensorFlow v1.8.0
-- CUDA
+- CUDA release 9.0, v9.0.176
-- Python 3
+- Python v3.6.2
-- Jupyter Notebook
+- Jupyter Notebook v5.4.0

 ## Data acquisition

+Kaggle was my starting point for deciding the topic of my capstone project.
+Here I reasearched datasets belonging to the medical field, and the Retinal OCT Images piqued my interest.

+While Kaggle was a good starting point for this project, it didn't provid the full dataset that I needed to successfully create the benchmark nor the transfer learning models.

+Therefore, after researching the internet I found the full dataset in the Mendeley.com website cited below.

 ### Kaggle
 #### Retinal OCT Images (optical coherence tomography)
 - https://www.kaggle.com/paultimothymooney/kermany2018